leandrofull/task-manager/README.md

     }
 }

+// Create a Task Manager - Management by files
 $taskManager = new TaskManager(
     tasksPath: __DIR__ . '/var', // Enter an existing directory to store tasks and log
-    maxAttempts: 3 // Max attempts in case of error - Default: 3
+    maxAttempts: 3, // Max attempts in case of error - Default: 3
+);

+// Create a Task Manager - Management by Database (Doctrine)
+$taskManager = new DoctrineTaskManager(
+    maxAttempts: 3, // Max attempts in case of error
+    dsn: 'pdo-sqlite://ignored:ignored@ignored:1234/somedb.sqlite',
 );

 // Create Task